-- From the navigation panel, go to Advanced Settings > Wireless > WPS tab. - 2.
+- From the navigation panel, go to Advanced Settings > Wireless > WPS. - 2.
 In the Enable WPS field, move the slider to ON. - WPS uses 2.4GHz by default.
 If you want to change the frequency to 5GHz, turn OFF the WPS function, click Switch Frequency in the Current Frequency field, and turn WPS ON again.

-NOTE: WPS supports authentication using Open System, WPA-Personal, WPA2-Personal and WPA3-Personal.
+NOTE: WPS supports authentication using Open System, WPA-Personal, and WPA2-Personal.
 WPS does not support a wireless network that uses a Shared Key, WPA-Enterprise, WPA2-Enterprise, and RADIUS encryption method.

-- 3. In the WPS Method field, select Push Button or Client PIN code.
-If you select Push Button, go to step 4.
-If you select Client PIN code, go to step 5. - 4.
+- 4. In the WPS Method field, select Push Button or Client PIN code.
+If you select Push Button, go to step 5.
+If you select Client PIN code, go to step 6. - 5.
 To set up WPS using the router's WPS button, follow these steps: - a.
 Click Start or press the WPS button found at the rear of the wireless router. - b.
 Press the WPS button on your wireless device.
 This is normally identified by the WPS logo.